hashicorp/terraform-cdk/website/docs/cdktf/concepts/variables-and-outputs.html.md

 -> **Note:** CDK for Terraform is currently in [beta](/docs/cdktf/index.html#project-maturity-and-production-readiness).

-Terraform configurations are written in either HashiCorp Configuration Language (HCL) syntax or JSON.
+Terraform can understand configurations written in either HashiCorp Configuration Language (HCL) syntax or JSON.
 Because neither of these is a programming language, Terraform has has developed ways to enable users to request and publish named values.
 These are:

 - [**Input Variables:**](#input-variables) These are like function arguments.
 - [**Local Values**](#local-values): These are like a function's temporary local variables.
 - [**Output Values**](#outputs): These are like function return values.

-You may need to occasionally use these elements in your CDKTF application instead of passing data through the conventions available in your preferred programming language.
+You may need to occasionally use these elements in your CDK for Terraform (CDKTF) application instead of passing data through the conventions available in your preferred programming language.

 ## Input Variables